Entanglement Entropy and Complexity of Multicomponent Universe from Holography: Adding matter in the universe

-where $C$ is some arbitrary integration constant and $\rho_p$ is the energy density of the string gas.
 We now make some important observations.
 The last term $\frac{C}{r^4}$ is like a Schwarzschild term, and the term $\frac{\rho_p}{r^{4-p}}$ is completely due to the backreaction of the string gas in the bulk spacetime.
 We can easily identify $C$ as the ADM mass \cite{Arnowitt:1959ah} of the black hole, and from now on, we will denote it by $m$.
 Therefore, the lapse function can be rewritten as